logo

 They went down the Ohio River on a flat-boat, with their stock and household goods.
 On the way, her father was taken sick and her mother, unaided, managed the boat and took care of the young children and stock, landing below Cincinnati.
 In passing the site of that city, she was offered a hundred acres of land along the river, where the city is now built, for a barrel of whiskey, but declined the trade.
 The family settled on the Miami River near Hamilton, Butler County.

 Census records indicate that they had a daughter about 1810 and at least two other sons.
-David Fox, Jonathan Fox and Isaac Pierce Fox are possibilities.
-David was born in 1800, Jonathan Fox was born in 1810, and Isaac was born in 1812.
+David Fox is a possibility.
+David was born in 1800.

 The family first settled in Warren County, Ohio where they "encountered the hardships and discomforts of pioneer life."
-Bonham Fox appeared in the 1810 Tax List of Turtle Creek Township, Warren County, Ohio.
+Bonham Fox appeared in the 1809 and 1810 Tax Lists of Turtle Creek Township, Warren County, Ohio.
 Turtle Creek Township was organized August 15, 1804 and originally, the township included a part of Union Township.
 At this time there was a huge Shaker movement in Turtle Creek Township.

 McNemar ... began his work at Turtle Creek, and in summer his congregations were so large that the meetings were held in the grove near his church.
 The strange physical phenomena of the revival attended his ministrations in Warren county, Ohio.
 At Turtle Creek almost all the adult persons in a large congregation would fall in a short time and lie unconscious, with hardly a sign of breathing or beating of the pulse.
 (Ohio History, Volume 12 by Ohio Historical Society)